ssk090/MyWhatsapp-bot/README.md

 ```

 ### Usage
-Before running this script, first edit [this section](https://github.com/ssk090/MyWhatsapp-bot/master/msgHndlr.js#L100) with your WhatsApp number, remember your WhatsApp number!
+Before running this script, first edit the code with your WhatsApp number, remember your WhatsApp number!
 Not a bot number, then
 ```bash
 > npm start
 ```